 Use your hands.

-The hands are uniquely suited to provide a variety of sensations to a vulva, from gentle, feathery stroking, to firm rubbing, to deep penetration.
+The hands are uniquely suited to provide the vulva with a variety of sensations, from gentle, feathery stroking, to firm rubbing, to deep penetration.
 Try starting outside of your partner’s underwear, with delicate, light movements, beginning at the top of the labia and stroking downwards over their clit.
-Light, teasing movements that build anticipation are one of the best ways to make someone wet.
-Once your partner is warmed up — you can tell if their clit becomes hard and swollen, or, better yet, by asking what feels good — you can experiment with firmer pressure.
+Light, teasing movements that build anticipation can be a great way to make someone wet.
+Once your partner starts to get turned on—you can tell if their clit becomes hard and swollen, or, better yet, by asking them what feels good—you can experiment with different levels of pressure and speed.

-For people with especially sensitive vulvas who like an extra gentle touch, your tongue can provide just the right amount of pressure.
-The mouth’s natural moisture can also encourage someone’s pussy to get wet.
-Sex therapist Dr. Janet Brito recommends using your mouth on other sensitive body parts, telling O.school: “If your bae allows, sucking on the nipples will promote lubrication.”
-It also bears mentioning that good, old-fashioned kissing is a great way to turn your partner on — many people get soaking wet as the result of a great makeout.
+For people with sensitive vulvas who like an extra gentle touch, your tongue can provide just the right amount of pressure; the mouth’s natural moisture can also encourage someone’s pussy to get wet.
+Some people find the sensation of warmth and moisture highly arousing: Try using your mouth on their nipples or other erogenous zones.
+Kissing, too, can be a great turn-on—many people get soaking wet during a good makeout.

 Use your words.

-Another essential factor to keep in mind if you want to get your partner wet: communication is hot!
-If you want to know how to make your partner wet, ask.
-Not only can it give you powerful insight into what they like (after all, every person, and thus every pussy, is different) it can be a great gateway to dirty talk as you encourage them to describe what turns them on.
-For those who feel shy or uncertain broaching the topic, Dr. Brito offers the following scripts to break the ice: “I really like it when you caress my [genitals] in a gentle way, I’m really curious to learn more on how you like your [genitals] to be touched.
-What type of pressure do you prefer?
-Stroking?” or “I am curious to know what types of touch turn you on.
-Would you be willing to show me?”
+Another thing to keep in mind when you’re trying to make someone wet—communication is hot.
+If you want to know how to make your partner wet, ask them.
+Not only can it help you understand what they like (after all, every person, and thus every pussy, is different) it can be a natural gateway to dirty talk as you encourage them to describe what turns them on.

-Lubing up is a fantastic way to promote wetness, both for those who don’t produce many vaginal secretions of their own and for those who do!
-Using a little lube while you pleasure your partner with your hands can kick-start their own natural lubrication process.
-It can also serve as a substitute for those who might have trouble getting wet otherwise.
-Water-based or silicon-based lubes are often a great choice: their slipperiness is similar to that of vaginal secretions, they won’t degrade latex condoms or gloves, and they’re safe for many skin types.
-Experiment to find the lube that suits you best!
+Lubing up can be a great way to promote wetness and enhance pleasure (6).
+Using lube while you pleasure your partner with your hands can kick-start their own natural lubrication process.
+It can also serve as a substitute for those whose vaginas don’t get wet on their own (2).
+Water-based or silicon-based lubes are often a great choice: their slipperiness is similar to that of vaginal secretions, they won’t degrade latex condoms or gloves, and they’re safe for many skin types (7).
+If you’re not sure what kind of lube to use, it can be helpful to experiment with different types to find which one works best for you.

 Good, wet fun.

-While it’s essential for penetration — whether with a penis, fingers, or a toy — the slippery stuff has lots of other fun applications: bring some to your mouth for a taste and describe its flavor and texture to your partner to get them extra turned on.
-Once you know how to make your partner wet, sexy rubbing—also known as frottage—becomes even hotter.
-Someone with a super-wet pussy can rub it all over your body: face, belly, back, butt, even forearms or thighs.
-For many people with pussies, this type of sensation is extremely satisfying, as it provides stimulation to the entire vulva, including the deep structures of the clit beneath the skin, while letting them control the speed and pressure.
+While it’s important for penetration—whether with fingers, a penis, or a toy—the slippery stuff has lots of other fun uses: A wet vulva can enhance the experience of rubbing against your partner without penetration, also known as frottage, outercourse, or, in the case of vulva-on-vulva sex, tribadism or “tribbing” (8).
+For many people with pussies, this type of sensation is extremely satisfying, as it provides stimulation to the entire vulva, including the deep structures of the clit under the skin, while letting them control the speed and pressure.

 What if you or your partner can’t get wet?

-For some people, medical conditions, hormone treatments, or age can affect the ability of the vagina to spontaneously lubricate in response to stimulation.
-If this is the case for your partner, it’s important not to take it personally!
-The inability to get wet, for someone with a vagina, can come with shame and stigma, similar to that faced by people with penises who are unable to get or maintain an erection.
-If your partner struggles to get wet, approach the topic with sensitivity and tact: it can be a good idea to encourage them to seek a medical opinion in case there’s an underlying issue.
-Once you know what’s going on—or if they simply don’t produce much fluid—there are many ways to make sure that they can still enjoy the sweet slippery sensations provided by a super-wet pussy.
-Remember: lube is your friend!
+For some people, medical conditions, hormone treatments, or age can affect the ability of the vagina to get wet in response to stimulation.
+The inability to get wet can sometimes come with feelings of embarrassment or shame (9).
+If your partner struggles to get wet, approach the topic with sensitivity and patience.
+It can also be a good idea to encourage them to speak with a healthcare provider in case there’s an underlying issue.
+And even for those whose vaginas don’t get wet on their own, lube can help to provide the pleasurable, slippery sensation of a super-wet vulva.